-My neighbor wants to replace her entire fence, which will include a panel between our two properties.
-She plans to replace it so that all three sides of her fence match visually for her -- but then my three fence panels won't match!
-And, she sent me a letter demanding that I pay for one-third of the cost of her replacement, since I "benefit" from her new fence.
+My neighbor wants to replace her entire fence, including a panel between our two properties.
+It's not because it needed repair or anything.
+She just wants to have all three sides of her fence match visually.
+But then my three fence panels won't match!
+On top of that, she sent a letter demanding that I pay one-third of the cost of her replacement, since I "benefit" from her new fence.
 What should I do?

-A considerate neighbor in this situation would, of course, realize the impact of her decision and consult you on her desire to replace her fence panels.
+A considerate neighbor in this situation would, of course, realize the impact of her decision and consult you.
 But not all neighbors are considerate people.
 Your neighbor might not realize the effect that this will have on your house, resulting in three non-matching panels.
 Or, your neighbor might simply not care about the effect on your home.

-You should also consider getting in touch with your neighborhood association, if you live in a planned community that is governed by one.
-Many neighborhood associations, particularly in small suburban communities, have very specific regulations regarding the design of common elements like fences.
+Also consider getting in touch with your neighborhood or homeowners' association (HOA), if you live in a planned community that is governed by one.
+Many neighborhood associations, particularly in small suburban communities, have specific regulations regarding the design of common elements like fences.
 Their aim is to maintain an aesthetic uniformity from house to house, so that a chain-link fence isn't followed by a white picket fence and then followed by a post-and-rail wooden fence.
 Perhaps your neighborhood association has a number of styles from which you and your neighbor can pick.

-If these approaches do not work, your fallback option is to refuse to pay her anything, and then pay to add a third panel on your own property that matches your initial two panels (meaning that there would be two fence panels between your home and your neighbor's home).
+If these approaches do not work, your fallback option is to refuse to pay anything, and then add a new panel on your own property that matches your initial two, such that there would be two fence panels between your home and your neighbor's.
 This is not uncommon in suburban areas.
-But it is also highly inefficient and will cost both of you more than simply agreeing on a fence design.
+But it is also highly inefficient, and will cost both of you more than simply agreeing on a fence design.
 It is in both of your interests to find an aesthetic that you agree on, and share part of the cost.